Coordinator of ePortfolio and Badging

 An ePortfolio is a place to upload all of your work...
 Not only does it organize your work, but it lets you reflect upon your learning and skills and see how you have improved.
 You will post in ePortfolio every year, and be able to see the progression and advancement towards reaching your goals. ePortfolio can also be a place where you learn your strength and weaknesses, so you can better yourself and plan for the future.”

 “Micro-credentials” in the form of digital emblems – each representing a mastered skill.
-They can be added to online résumés, LinkedIn accounts, and more.
+They can be added to online résumés, LinkedIn accounts, your email signature and more.

 They began at prominent organizations like IBM, Intel, and the Smithsonian.
 Now leading universities also award them.